-Lake Havasu City adopted an internal grievance procedure providing for prompt and equitable resolution of complaints or grievances concerning all aspects of the application for and implementation of Housing Rehabilitation activities for homeowners, vendors, and contractors.
+The City adopted an internal grievance procedure providing for prompt and equitable resolution of complaints or grievances concerning all aspects of the application for and implementation of Housing Rehabilitation activities for homeowners, vendors, and contractors.
 Complaints/grievances concerning Housing Rehabilitation activities should be addressed to the Grants Administrator.
-All complaints/grievances should be filed in writing, contain the name and address of the person filing it, and briefly describe the alleged violation of the issue of non-compliance.
-This complaint should be filed within thirty (30) calendar days after the complainant becomes aware of the alleged issue of non-compliance.
+All complaints/grievances should be submitted in writing, contain the name and address of the person submitting it, and briefly describe the alleged violation of the issue of non-compliance.
+This complaint should be submitted within thirty (30) calendar days after the complainant becomes aware of the alleged issue of non-compliance.
 A review and investigation as may be appropriate will follow.
-A written determination will be forwarded to the complainant no later than fifteen (15) business days after its filing.
+A written determination will be forwarded to the complainant no later than fifteen (15) business days after its submission.
 The City Manager will issue this determination.

-The complainant may request a reconsideration of the case in instances where he or she is dissatisfied with the complaint resolution.
+The complainant may request a reconsideration of the case in instances where s/he is dissatisfied with the complaint resolution.
 The request for reconsideration should be made in writing within fifteen (15) calendar days of receipt of the initial response and should be directed to the City Manager.
 The City Manager will issue a written determination in response to the request for reconsideration no later than fifteen (15) business days after its filing.

-Any complainant, who is dissatisfied with the determination resulting from the administrative review process, may file an appeal.
-The appeal should be made in writing directed to the Lake Havasu City Council.
-The complaint/grievance shall be placed on the agenda of the next available regular meeting or special meeting of the Council to be held within fifteen (15) business days following receipt of the appeal.
-The decision of the Lake Havasu City Council shall be final.
+Any complainant who is dissatisfied with the determination resulting from the administrative review process may file an appeal.
+The appeal should be made in writing directed to Council.
+The complaint/grievance shall be placed on the agenda of the next available regular meeting or special meeting of the Council.
+The decision of the Council shall be final.

-The right of a person to a prompt and equitable resolution of the complaint/grievance filed hereunder will not be impaired by the complainant's pursuit of other remedies such as filing a complaint with the appropriate state or federal department or agency.
+The right of a person to a prompt and equitable resolution of the complaint/grievance filed will not be impaired by the complainant's pursuit of other remedies such as filing a complaint with the appropriate state or federal department or agency.
 Use of this complaint/grievance procedure is not a prerequisite to the pursuit of other remedies.